haohaowasky/balance_sheet/README.md

 Node Resp should run the program.

+Go to: http://localhost:4000/index.html to open the react front end.
+Input the required data, and it will fetch the request to the API, and then print transaction receipt in the console.
+To check if it is CRUDed, click the log in buttun with an account number input, ex: 1

 A smart contract is deployed at Rinkeby network, you can check the transactions: https://rinkeby.etherscan.io/address/0xff59756e5a7a3ce03b6658bab03a3a11c564abfd